-More than 78,000 commercial drivers are enrolled in the FAST program nationwide.
 FAST enrollment is open to truck drivers from the U.S., Canada, and Mexico.

 FAST vehicle lanes process cargo at land border ports of entry that serve commercial cargo: 17 ports on the northern border and 17 on the southern border.
 The majority of dedicated FAST lanes are located in northern border ports in Michigan, New York and Washington state and at southern border ports from California to Texas.
 Participation in FAST requires that every link in the supply chain, from manufacturer to carrier to driver to importer, is certified under the Customs-Trade Partnership Against Terrorism program, or C-TPAT.

 CBP routinely conducts on-site visits to domestic and foreign C-TPAT member facilities to evaluate and validate their supply-chain security measures.
 More than 10,000 companies world-wide are certified C-TPAT members.

 Applications for FAST can be completed and submitted at the GOES website.